SunniDaze7/Sunny-portfolio/Deployment Project/README.md

 On the front end, I used similar code to past forms, so I could review that code and edit it to this form's needs.
 I used Veneer to add other components neccessary such as checkboxes or choices.
 On the backend, I created validation files that checked the users answers on the form such as a valid email, ID or having no empty values.
 I also created connections to send emails to the proper business team depending on how the form was answered.
 For deployment, I used our applications main deployment tools; Putty, WinSCP, and AWS to first review the changes in our test environment then push into our production servers if all the changes were accepted.

 ### Result
+As a result, the users of this application can navigate to this form and fill out the form's requested information, then the info is sent to the appropriate email with the user's responses.

 Here is a picture of the deployed form on the website.

 ![form](../images/MSPform.png)